Exclusive: OxyContin maker Purdue is 'Pharma Co X' in U.S. opioid kickback probe - sources

 NEW YORK (Reuters) - OxyContin maker Purdue Pharma LP is the unnamed company that surfaced in criminal charging documents filed earlier this week in a probe of illegal kickbacks from drugmakers, according to people familiar with the matter.

-Purdue Pharma, which faces U.S. Justice Department probes and sprawling litigation over allegations that it played a central role in the deadly U.S. opioid epidemic, faces new scrutiny in connection with a case Vermont federal prosecutors unveiled on Monday against a San Francisco electronic health records vendor.
+Purdue Pharma, which faces U.S. Justice Department probes and sprawling litigation over allegations it played a central role in the deadly U.S. opioid crisis, faces new scrutiny in connection with a case Vermont federal prosecutors unveiled on Monday against a San Francisco electronic health records vendor.

 The vendor allegedly received a roughly $1 million illegal kickback from an opioid company identified in the documents as “Pharma Co.
 X.” The unnamed company is Purdue Pharma, the people familiar with the matter said.
 Purdue was not criminally charged in the case or accused of wrongdoing.

-“As Purdue Pharma has previously stated, the company is cooperating with investigative demands by various components of the U.S. Department of Justice in connection with criminal and civil investigations of the company,” the Stamford, Connecticut-based drugmaker said in a statement.
+“As Purdue Pharma has previously stated, the company is cooperating with investigative demands by various components of the U.S. Department of Justice in connection with criminal and civil investigations of the company,” the Stamford, Connecticut-based drugmaker said in a statement, adding that it had no further comment.

-“Purdue Pharma is engaged in ongoing discussions with the DOJ regarding a potential resolution of these investigations and therefore the company has no comment at this time,” it added.
+Members of the wealthy Sackler family who control Purdue but no longer sit on its board have also been named in litigation and issued a separate statement.

+“Throughout their time on the board since 2007, the directors were regularly and consistently assured that the company was in full compliance with all legal and regulatory requirements, and so we would be profoundly disappointed if any of those assurances turned out not to be true,” they said.

-Representatives for Purdue’s controlling Sackler family had no immediate comment.
-A spokesman for the Vermont U.S. attorney’s office declined to comment and a Justice Department spokeswoman in Washington did not respond to a request for comment.
+A spokesman for the Vermont U.S. attorney’s office and a Justice Department spokeswoman in Washington declined to comment.

 The development intensifies pressure on Purdue and the Sacklers as the company holds talks aimed at resolving the Justice Department investigations.
 Resolving those probes is a condition of a tentative multibillion-dollar settlement with more than 2,600 cities, counties and states that have sued Purdue and its wealthy owners seeking to hold them responsible for the opioid epidemic.